siigil/siigil.github.io/about/index.md

 layout: page
 ---

-Katie Knowles _(sigil)_ is an Information Security professional with a love of exploration.
+Katie Knowles _(sigil)_ is an Information Security practitioner with a love of exploration.

 By day, she is an Information Security Specialist within the enterprise security sphere.
 By night, she pursues a relentless quest for knowledge and community.
 Katie is a speaker and active participant in [DC562](https://dc562.org/), an alumni of RIT's [SPARSA](https://sparsa.org/), and a frequent volunteer with DEF CON's [Wall of Sheep](https://www.wallofsheep.com/).
 She firmly believes in growing alongside her peers, building strong teams, and good time spent on good projects.